ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 ``PYANSYS_PYPI_PRIVATE_PAT``
 ****************************

-Used for autentication when uploading libraries to the private Ansys PyPI index.
+Used for authentication when uploading libraries to the private Ansys PyPI index.
 It can be used as password for the `twine <https://twine.readthedocs.io/en/stable/>`_ library.

 .. _pypi_token: